The Admirable Crichton (1957 film): Production

 Was freely adapted from the Barrie play to suit Kenny, and it was a very successful film.
 I don't think you owe total allegiance to the original text because you are, in a sense, making something that is very different.
 I was very fond of Kenny as an actor, although he wasn't particularly versatile.
 What he could do, he did very well.
 His strengths were his ability to portray charm; basically he was the officer returning from the war and he was superb in that kind of role.
 The minute that kind of role went out of existence, he began to go down as a box office star.

-The film was shot from September to December 1956 in Bermuda and at London Film Studios in Shepperton, England.
+The film was shot from September to December 1956 on Bermuda and at London Film Studios in Shepperton, England.
 Claremont House is used as the location for Loam Hall.

 Although Australian composer Douglas Gamley is credited with most of the film's score, Richard Addinsell - who was uncredited, supplied the original dance music, including a waltz, a polka, and a galop.
 These pieces were reconstructed, recorded, and released on CD in 2003.
 The original music was performed by the London Symphony Orchestra and was conducted by Muir Mathieson.